-I am writing to urge all schools to spend some time checking that all current staff records on the TRA database (Employer Access database) are showing induction as a pass, or in the cases of
+Each year, schools should check that all current staff records on the TRA database (Employer Access database) are showing induction as a pass, or in the cases of ECTs "in process".

-Do not assume that if you checked it in October that it is still correct.
-We have had cases where the system has glitched and records appear to have changed!
+It should not be assumed that if the data was checked previously that it remains correct.
+We have encountered cases where the system has glitched and records appear to have changed.

-All staff should also, for peace of mind, be encouraged to use the
+All staff should, for peace of mind, be encouraged to use the

 Teacher Self Service Portal in order to download their induction pass certificate - they will need their Teacher Reference Number and date of birth in order to do this.